danielaparker/jsoncons/doc/ref/csv/csv.md

 jsoncons supports mapping CSV data into C++ data structures.
 The functions decode_csv and encode_csv convert strings or streams of
 CSV data to C++ data structures and back.
-Decode and encode work for all C++ classes that have [json_type_traits](../json_type_traits.md) defined.
-The standard library containers are already supported, and your own types will be supported too if you specialize [json_type_traits](../json_type_traits.md) in the jsoncons namespace.
+Decode and encode work for all C++ classes that have [json_type_traits](../json_type_traits.md) defined. jsoncons already supports many types in the standard library, and your own types will be supported too if you specialize [json_type_traits](../json_type_traits.md) in the jsoncons namespace.
 ```c++
 #include <boost/date_time/gregorian/gregorian.hpp>